vttred/ose/README.md

 - If you speak JavaScript, consider [contributing code](/CONTRIBUTING.md).
 - If you'd like to support the original maintainer of this system, U\~man, buy them a coffee on [Ko-Fi](https://ko-fi.com/u_man).
 It is largely because of U\~man's generosity that we are able to continue providing a free and open source system for Foundry VTT users.

+## Troubleshooting and Requesting User Support

+It's always appreciated when users [submit an issue](https://github.com/vttred/ose/issues/new) for all kinds of user questions, comments, and concerns.
+For those who prefer support via public chat, we recommend asking in:

+- The **#dnd-other** channel in the [official Foundry VTT Discord server](https://discord.gg/foundryvtt)
+- The **#ose-virtual-tabletop** channel in the [official Necrotic Gnome Discord server](https://discord.gg/)
+- There is a Discord server for Unofficial Old-School Essentials on Foundry VTT.
+Please ask for the invite link in one of the above places.
+We are sensitive to the possibility of spam and phishing attacks, so we do not post it on GitHub directly.
+This space is subject to the [VTT Red Code of Conduct](/CODE_OF_CONDUCT.md).
+- There are [unofficial Foundry VTT user communities for many other languages](https://www.foundryvtt-hub.com/links/#internationaldiscords) if you'd prefer to discuss Foundry VTT in another language.
+Keep in mind that it's unlikely you'll find answers to your questions about a less popular game system like Old-School Essentials, but they are good for asking questions about Foundry VTT in general.
+- The [/r/FoundryVTT community on Reddit](https://reddit.com/r/FoundryVTT) may also have answers to your Foundry VTT questions, but it is another general Foundry VTT user community that may not have many users with specific knowledge about OSE.
+Be sure to write `[OSE]` in your post subject and select `FVTT Question` from the "Flair" menu.

+**We do not offer user support via email.
+Sorry for the inconvenience.**

 ## Contributions

 Any feedback is deeply appreciated.
 Please browse the [open issues](https://github.com/vttred/ose/issues/) and if there's not a matching one already, open a new one.